sebschu/web-based-experiments/tutorials/experiment.md

   });
 ```

-Go ahead and uncomment the commented-out lines to record the additional information and test whether your changes registered.
+Go ahead and uncomment the commented-out lines to record the additional information.
+Test whether your changes registered.